Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, and even the good times.

 Her parents were.

-All of this should disturb Democrats Victor Davis Hansen writes, because it fuels a general and growing perception.
+Victor Davis Hansen writes, because it fuels a general and growing perception.

-Soda Meyer's uh white male references, Eric Holder's cowards remark, the serial Obama apologies abroad, the confusion about America being an important Muslim nation among the public that something very strange is going on, a sort of generic anger being expressed at the highest levels of government that seems fueled by long past resentments against a perceived establishment that at times apparently is too roughly characterized as white or white male or rich or
+Soda Meyer's white male references, Eric Holder's cowards remark, the serial Obama apologies abroad, the confusion about America being an important Muslim nation among the public that something very strange is going on,

-Anger, it fuels it, it propels these people.
+Anger, it fuels it.

-I gotta take a break on a little long here.
+I'm a little long here.

 There's some updated stories here on the Sotomayor nomination.

-Oh details coming up.
+Details coming up.

 Sit tight.

-I will pick up a judge Sotomayor in the next half hour.
+I will pick up a Judge Soto Mayor in the next half hour.

 I want to grab a phone call, Myrtle Beach, South Carolina.